ropensci/roweb3/content/blog/2023-02-16-runiverse-discovering/index.md

 Further down the page you can see the content from the package readme.
 Most packages these days include a README.md file which can nicely be rendered into HTML.

 After the readme follows a section named "reference manual" containing a table with all the help pages.
-These link to the respective chapters in the html reference manual[^1], which provide the most extensive documentation for each function in the package, including descriptions, parameters, examples, etc.
+These link to the respective chapters in the html reference manual[^2], which provide the most extensive documentation for each function in the package, including descriptions, parameters, examples, etc.

 {{< figureforgallery src="refman.png" alt="Screenshot of a chapter in the HTML reference manual for a package, showing descriptions, parameters, and examples for a function." >}}

 ### Usage and development activity

-Finally, besides familiarizing yourself with what the package does, you may be interested in who is working on it, who else is using it, and if it is still actively developed.
+Besides familiarizing yourself with what the package does, you may be interested in who is working on it, who else is using it, and if it is still actively developed.

 The "contributors" section shows a bar chart with the number of commits per week for the last year, and who the main contributors are.
 Finally the section "usage by other packages" shows other packages on r-universe depending on this package, grouped by owner.
 This gives you some indication on how active the project is, and who are involved.